Irrelon/ForerunnerDB/readme.md

 #### Scheduled Features - 1.2.9
 * Add further build files to handle different combinations of modules (https://github.com/coolbloke1324/ForerunnerDB/issues/7)
+* Add caching system so requests to a collection with the same query multiple times should generate once and serve the cached results next time round.
+Cache invalidation can be done on any CRUD op to make subsequent query re-build cache.

 #### Scheduled Features - 1.3.0
 * Support Angular.js by registering as a module if ajs exists (https://github.com/coolbloke1324/ForerunnerDB/issues/4)